-· Ash Vale Parade, Ash
+• Ash Vale Parade, Ash

-11.3 Recommendations to ensure no likely significant effects occur as a result of recreational pressure impacts resulting from the Plan.
+11.3 Recommendations to ensure no adverse effects on integrity occur as a result of recreational pressure impacts resulting from the Plan.

 Table 15: Summary of recommendations to ensure no likely significant effects occur as a result of recreational pressure impacts resulting from the Plan.